twitter/d3kit/README.md

 ### Normal workflow

-- Run grunt to automatically build the D3Kit distribution when one of the files change
+- Run grunt to automatically build the D3Kit distribution when one of the source files has changed.

 ```
   grunt